2018 a 'defining year for privacy', says NZ law firm

 New Zealand’s own Privacy Commissioner filed a submission in the US Supreme Court about the case.
 He believes the US Government should not be able to rely upon US domestic search warrant legislation to access the data, rather than making a mutual assistance request to the Irish government.

-“The United States Supreme Court recently heard oral arguments in this case, which concerns the execution of a US search warrant to access personal information held by Microsoft in an Irish data centre,” McKechnie says.
+“The United States Supreme Court recently heard oral arguments in this case, which concerns the execution of a US search warrant to access personal information held by Microsoft in an Irish data center,” McKechnie says.

 “This case will examine the cross-border reach of law enforcement agencies and how modern data protection laws operate.
 It could potentially have significant implications for both individuals and companies around the globe.”